 Research Interests: Corrections, theoretical criminology, mass incarceration, cybercrime, hacktivism, risk & edgework

 My primary research interests include cybercrime and the use of hacking as a form of social activism, as well as media discourses of cybercrime.
-Other projects I am currently working on examine prison culture and correctional officer ideologies and attitudes and how this effects relations between officers and prisoners in institutional settings.
+Other projects that I am currently working on examine the ideologies and attitudes of correctional officers working in Canadian provincial prisons, and how these impact on prison culture, including relations between officers and prisoners.
+I am also working on a project exploring youth and cyber-risk, specifically “sexting” as a form of edge-work.

 Ricciardelli, R., Perry, K., & Carleton, N. (forthcoming July, 2017).
 Prison officer orientations and the implications for responsivity with incarcerated youth.
 In J. L. Ireland, C. A. Ireland, M. Fisher, & N. Gredecki (Eds.), The Routledge International Handbook of Forensic Psychology in Secure Settings.
 Routledge.